 “Both indices cover developments through January and may partly reflect early efforts to halt the spread of the disease, which intensified toward the end of the month,” WTO said.

-Trump’s travel ban, which doesn’t target the U.K. or Ireland, comes as stock markets plunge around the world on uncertainty about how long the economic impact of the pandemic will last and how deeply it will be felt.
+Trump’s travel ban, which doesn’t target the U.K. or Ireland, comes as stock markets plunge around the world on uncertainty about how long the economic impact of the pandemic will last, and how deeply it may be felt.

-Conventions, trade events and other gatherings requiring travel were postponed or suspended indefinitely this week, as companies encouraged telework and schools sent students home in a bid to reduce risk of spreading the illness.
+Conventions, trade events and other gatherings requiring travel and face-to-face meetings were postponed or suspended indefinitely this week, as many companies encouraged telework and schools sent students home in a bid to reduce risks of spreading the illness.

-One of Hollywood’s biggest states, the actor Tom Hanks, announced that he and his wife, the actor Rita Wilson, tested positive for the coronavirus, as did a player for the NBA’s Utah Jazz basketball team, prompting the league to suspend all games for the rest of the season.
+One of Hollywood’s biggest stars, Tom Hanks, announced that he and his wife, actress Rita Wilson, had tested positive for the coronavirus, as did a player for the NBA’s Utah Jazz basketball team, prompting the league to suspend all games for the rest of the season.